dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 ![Task 4 String Output 01](img/Loggy%20_HTB-Sherlocks_-1741957606261.webp)

-Looking at the github repo website it explains that it hosts a library that provides *screenshot* functionality in Golang.
+Looking at the Github repo website it explains that it hosts a library that provides *screenshot* functionality in Golang.

 ![Task 4 Github Repo](img/Loggy%20_HTB-Sherlocks_-1742478276466.webp)